Jon Sharp: Hull

-Jon Sharp's Testimonial match at Hull F.C. took place in 1994.
+Jon Sharp's Testimonial match at Hull FC took place in 1994.

 Coaching career

 2004-2005

-In 2004, Sharp's début season as coach of Huddersfield the club finished 7th in Super League and made an appearance in the Semi Finals of the Challenge Cup for the first time since 1971.
+In 2004, Sharp's début season as coach of Huddersfield the club finished 7th in Super League and made an appearance in the semi-finals of the Challenge Cup for the first time since 1971.
 The team lost to St. Helens.
 In 2005 the club signed Michael De Vere from Brisbane Broncoes, the highest profile Australian signing since the 1950s.
 The team finished in 8th place.

 2006

-In 2006, Sharp led Huddersfield to their first Challenge Cup final in over 40 years, including a 30-12 win over Leeds in the semi finals held at Odsal.
+In 2006, Sharp led Huddersfield to their first Challenge Cup final in over 40 years, including a 30-12 win over Leeds in the semi-finals held at Odsal.
 Huddersfield lost in the final 42-12 against favourites St Helens.

 2007

 After a nightmare start to 2007's Super League XII in which Huddersfield lost all of their opening 7 games, some might have expected Sharp's job to be under threat.
 However, Huddersfield's faith was repaid when Sharp led the team from 5 points adrift at the bottom to being 4th in Super League after, winning a club record 7 along the way including a first win over Bradford Bulls in 35 years.
 Sharp won consecutive Coach of the Month awards in April and May as a result.
 The club made their first appearance in the Play Off competition losing to Hull at the KC Stadium, 22-16.